ColeyDohmen/student-workbook/src/reflections/wk1/03-day.md

 What is your favorite tip that you think is the most beneficial to improving your design?
+I think Figma is a good tool to use, I think it helps to layout everything beforehand so you can visually see what you are shooting for.

 Compile a couple resources that you think might be helpful when trying to review examples of good design ideas.

 How do you think good design influences people when visiting a website and what sorts of things could you convey through design alone?
+People like when things are pleasing to the eye, if the website looks bad, it won't be a site they stay on very long.